plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62..md

 The `babel_view` has been modified to call a new REST API endpoint instead of the old `gtranslation_service` browser view.

-To keep using the previously existing Google Translate integation, site administrators have to install a new package that provides those (and more) services, the package is called `collective.translators`.
+To keep using the previously existing Google Translate integration, site administrators have to install a new package that provides those and more services, called [`collective.translators`](https://github.com/collective/collective.translators).